-- color colorId - - color name - - color trans_name Each of the above geometrical objects are drawn using the current color.
+- color colorId - - color name - - color trans\name Each of the above geometrical objects are drawn using the current color.
 Initially, that color is blue, which has the colorid of 0.
 The color command changes the current color, and stays info effect until the next color command.
 Thus, to draw a red cylinder then a red sphere, first use the command color red command to change the color, then use the cylinder and sphere commands. - materials <on|off> Material properties are used to make the graphical objects (lines, cylinders, etc.) be affected by the light sources.
-These make the objects look more realistic, but are slower on machines which don't implement materials in hardware (see chapter § 6 and sections on color [§ 10.3.3] and colorinfo [§ 10.3.4] commands for the information on how to turn off material characteristics for all objects in VMD).
+These make the objects look more realistic, but are slower on machines which don't implement materials in hardware (see chapter § 5.2 and sections on color [§ 8.3.3] and colorinfo [§ 8.3.4] commands for the information on how to turn off material characteristics for all objects in VMD).
 One surprising effect of material characteristics is that lines are affected.
 In some lighting situations, the lines can even appear to disappear.
-Thus, you may want to turn off materials before drawing lines.
+Thus, you may want to turn off materials before drawing lines. - material <index> Sets the material to use for the corresponding graphics molecule.
+0 corresponds to Opaque, 1 corresponds to Transparent, and higher numbers correspond to user-defined materials as displayed in the Materials menu.

-12.2 Tutorials and Examples
+11.2 Tutorials and Examples